raphlinus/raphlinus.github.io/_posts/2023-04-18-bezpath-simplify.md

 Two implementations are provided: parallel curves of cubic Béziers, and arbitrary Bézier paths for simplification.
 Implementing the trait is not very difficult, so it should be possible to add more source curves and transformations, taking advantage of powerful, general mechanisms to compute an optimized Bézier path.

-The core cubic Bézier fitting algorithm is based on measuring the area and moment of the source code.
+The core cubic Bézier fitting algorithm is based on measuring the area and moment of the source curve.
 A default implementation is provided by the `ParamCurveFit` trait implementing numerical integration based on derivatives (Green's theorem), but if there's a better way to compute area and moment, source curves can provide their own implementation.

 For Bézier paths, an efficient analytic implementation is possible.
 No blog post of mine is complete without some reference to a monoid, and this one does not disappoint.
 It's relatively straightforward to compute area and moments from a cubic Bézier using symbolic evaluation of Green's theorem.
 The area and moments of a *sequence* of Bézier segments is the sum of the individual values for each segment.
 Thus, we precompute the prefix sum of the areas and moments for all segments in a path, then can query an arbitrary range in O(1) time by taking the difference between the end point and the start point.